ChristinaLast/ML-Pipeline-Docker/README.md

 ## Python Script

-Consider a simple Python script for calculating a cumulative binomial probability:
+Consider a simple Python script for calculating a cumulative binomial probability across 100 trials:

 ```
 >>> import numpy as np